Novus Applications Fabricates Injection Molded Prototypes With Rigid 10K Resin Molds

 How Rigid 10K Resin Enabled Novus to Design Faster

 Accuracy is key in injection molding, making part quality critical.
-Novus selected Rigid 10K Resin because it combines great strength, stiffness, and thermal resistance.
-They needed a material capable of bearing the high heat and pressure of this process while rendering small features.
+Novus needed a material capable of bearing the high heat and pressure of this process while rendering small features.
 In particular, the threaded core was a delicate part.
-Thanks to this set of properties, they were able to inject hundreds of parts of polypropylene and polyethylene with one mold without breakage.
+The advanced strength ensures the mold made from Rigid 10K Resin could withstand the clamping and injection pressures without breaking, while the high stiffness enabled the mold to maintain its shape under these pressures and produce accurate parts.
+Thanks to this set of properties, they were able to inject hundreds of parts of polypropylene and polyethylene with just one mold without breakage.

 Not only did Rigid 10K Resin exhibit good dimensional stability, but it was also faster and easier to print compared to milling aluminum and steel.
 “How does it handle the pressures and temperatures in the materials we were running?
 It performed excellent...it was performing at a level that we hadn't seen historically capable in the traditional [Rigid 4000] material,” Bartlett said.